1Kondratenko/react-native-test/README.md

 # Getting Started

+So here is the guide how to run app on ios and android devices:

+1. You need to clone repository into your folder
+2. After that check if you are in folder reactNativeTest
+3. Then install dependencies with "yarn" command
+4. After that "cd ios && pod install" commands
+5. Return to reactNativeTest folder with "cd .." and then write run ios

->**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.
+> **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

 ## Step 1: Start the Metro Server